 The study abroad administrative fees are based on 17% of tuition for the College of Liberal Arts & Sciences.
 (Tuition and fees are posted on the Office of the Registrar’s website .)
 For 2013-14, 17% amounts to $48 per s.h. for resident students and $181 per s.h. for nonresident students.
 Note that there is no difference in tuition for ≤ 4 s.h.
 Students participating in a UI exchange program or in a program offered by another institution do not pay the 17% tuition portion of the administrative fee because they’re already paying tuition & fees to the UI (exchange program) or earning academic credit from another university and paying tuition and fees directly to them (external study abroad program.)

 All students studying abroad must follow UI International Programs Study Abroad procedures regarding travel insurance.
 Students traveling abroad under the auspices of the University of Iowa are required to register their travel with the Study Abroad office, and to submit paperwork pertaining to health, safety, and liability issues, including a photocopy of their passport.
 They are also required to purchase the Regents International Health Insurance plan and will be automatically signed up for the coverage and billed for it when they register for the appropriate study abroad course section.
-The cost is $1.15 per day.
+The cost is currently $1.15 per day.
+This amount may change for programs departing on or after March 1, 2015.
+An update will be posted to this site during the Fall 2014 semester.
 Students registered in any “165:XXX" study abroad course will see the insurance cost appearing as a charge on the U-bill separate from the study abroad course fee.

 Detailed instructions may be found on the Study Abroad website under Health Insurance Information and International Travel Insurance Plan FAQs for UI Students .